-As a result of the factors set forth above, our loss from continuing operations was \$2.4 million and \$16.6 million in 2014 and 2013, respectively.
-Including the results of our discontinued video camera segment, which included a gain on disposal of \$4.1 million, our net income in 2014 was \$0.8 million compared to a net loss of \$16.1 million in the corresponding period of 2013.
+As a result of the factors set forth above, our loss from continuing operations was \$2.7 million in 2015 and \$3.4 million in 2014.
+Our net loss, which includes the results of our discontinued video camera segment, was not materially different from loss from continuing operations in either period.